AdroMine/AdventOfCode/2024/Day07/readme.md

 Generate permutations and check one by one.
 If found success, stop at that permutation, no need to check all.

 For part2, generate permutations with all 3 operations but only check ones with the concatenation operation (we have already checked the ones without).

+#### Optimised appraoch

+Rather than checking forward with all permutations, instead check from reverse.
+Is the target divisible by the last number?
+Has the same digits as the last number (concatenation)?
+Addition always works.
+If yes, then continue down that chain until we reach the end to see if the target is approachable using these numbers.

+Works instantaneously.